 “Sunday!
 Sunday!
 Sunday!
 See Tom 'The Mongoose' McEwen take on Don 'The Snake' Prudhomme in a best-of-3 all-out match race!"

 This was the battle cry that once stirred excitement in the mid-1960s and early 1970s.
-The announcer over the radio conjured dramatic visions in a voice-over ... in the background you could hear the roar of nitro-burning funnycars, dragsters, and "diggers."
-As a young boy the thought of seeing the front-engine fire-breathing quarter-mile runners would set a light a racing heart, and an imagination of wanting to emulate these larger-than-life heroes.
+The announcer over the radio conjured dramatic visions in a voice-over, and in the background you could hear the roar of nitro-burning funny cars, dragsters, and "diggers."
+As a young boy, the thought of seeing the front-engine fire-breathing quarter-mile runners would make my heart race and inspire dreams of emulating these larger-than-life heroes.

-I idolized names like Don "the Snake" Prudhomme, "Blue Max", "the Ace", Tom "the Mongoose" McEwen, "the King," and "Big Daddy" Don Garlits.
+I idolized names like Don "the Snake" Prudhomme, "Blue Max," "the Ace," Tom "the Mongoose" McEwen, "the King," and "Big Daddy" Don Garlits.
 These names were the epitome of "badass."
-Men who lived without limits or fear, in cars that for a ear-splitting few seconds lived on an edge that could end in total fireball disaster, or earthshaking victory.
-And I could witness it all first-hand: if not in person, then through the miracle of television.
+Men who lived without limits or fear, in cars that for an ear-splitting few seconds lived on an edge that could end in total fireball disaster—or earthshaking victory.
+And I could witness it all first-hand; if not in person, then through the miracle of television.